Scanning Day to Preserve Fishing Industry [AROUND TOWN WITH PHIL]

 The Center is working to create a digital archive of these materials which will be made available to researchers and the public.
 These documents will help us to tell the story of the fishing industry.
 This event is free and open to the public.

-If you have a collection you would like to contribute to the Center's digital archive and you are not able to attend Scanning Day, please call (508) 993-8894 or email email@example.com to make an appointment to have your collection scanned.
-Scanning Day takes place the second Saturday of each month.
+If you have a collection you would like to contribute to the Center's digital archive and you are not able to attend Scanning Day, please call (508) 993-8894 or email firstname.lastname@example.org to make an appointment to have your collection scanned.
+Scanning Day takes place on the second Saturday of each month.
 Future dates include August 11 and September 8.

 The New Bedford Fishing Heritage Center is dedicated to preserving and presenting the story of the commercial fishing industry past, present, and future through archives, exhibits, and programs.
 For more information, please email email@example.com or call (508) 993-8894.